Engin-Boot/capture-behavior-of-a-visit-counter-ajay300898/needs-director.md

   When the vehicle enters through the entrance gate and reaches parking
        area.
   Then the system automatically reserves a parking slot which is nearer
-       to exit and the location to be parked is sent to both the system in parking area and the specialist.
+       to exit and the parking location is sent to both the system in parking area and the specialist.